momentechnologies/redest/README.md

     users: props.match.params.id
 })
 ```
-This will return an object looking like this
+This will return an object looking like this under `this.props.users`
 ```javascript
 {
     entity: Object,